 Stockist: Elske Little Style (Ships from Australia)

 Charlie or Charley or Charleigh

 A traditional adaptation of the name ‘Charles’.
 Charlie is commonly a shortened name for ‘Charlotte’ as well – so it is perfect for both.

 Thought to have been an original nickname for a huntsman, Chase is popular with boys but suits the ladies as well.

 Cody or Codee

-This name is short and sweet, with a few Irish links, and easily altered to Codie for a little more of a playful vibe.
+This name is short and sweet, with a few Irish links to neutral baby names, and easily altered to Codie for a little more of a playful vibe.